annedoesstuff/flappy-bird-but-NEAT/README.md

 ## The NEAT Algorithm

 ### How NEAT Works
-The NEAT algorithm (NeuroEvolution of Augmenting Topologies) is a method used to evolve neural networks.
-It's like a combination of genetic algorithms and neural networks.
+NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks.
 It works like this:
-1. NEAT starts with a simple NN of few neurons and connections.
+1. Start with a simple NN of few neurons and connections.
 2. **Evolve by mutation:** The algorithm randomly modifies (mutates) the NN by for example:
    - Adding a new neuron.
    - Adding a new connection between neurons.